danvaneijck/inj-sniper/README.md

 # injective-sniper
-inj-sniper

-discord bot to monitor for new pools on injective mainnet. astroport and dojoswap
+discord bot to monitor for new pools on injective mainnet

+- monitor astroport and dojoswap
+- snipe pairs based on config
+- buy and sell from discord with a pair contract

 `nvm use 20`
 `node ./main.js`